bettychou1993/Med_appt_no_show/README.md

 # Approaches
-I did the exploratory data analysis first, followed by machine learning models in different versions.
+I did the exploratory data analysis first, followed by feature selection and machine learning models (Random Forest, GB Classifier) in different versions.
+The differences between these model versions are SMOTE and Under Sampling.